 Enter Bird's Name in Search Box:

-Distinctions: The male and female are very similar in appearance, as with most birds of prey the female is noticeably the larger of the two sexes.
+Distinctions: The male and female are very similar in appearance.
+As with most birds of prey, the female is noticeably the larger of the two sexes.
 Both adults have a blue to bluish-grey back, wings and tail.
 The tail itself is long with bold bands.
 The breast is light in colour, fully covered with orange barring.
 A noticeable distinction is their red to reddish-orange eyes.
 The juveniles are different from the adults in their first year, seen as brown birds with a hint of rufous, bold banned tail feathers and bold brown breast streaks.
 The Sharp-chinned Hawk is almost exactly the same in appearance, where the female is almost the same size as the male of the Cooper's Hawk.
-The difference comes down to the rounded tail feathers of the Cooper's Hawk to the square tail feathers of the Sharp-chinned Hawk.
+The difference comes down to the rounded tail feathers of the Cooper's Hawk and to the square tail feathers of the Sharp-chinned Hawk.
 Another feature is a longer neck and head projection when these two bird species are seen in flight.
 A flatter crown on the Cooper's than compared to a rounded crown on the Sharp-chinned.

 Voice: Repeated predator type cries with several different notes.

 Nesting: Three to four pale white eggs, with possible brown speckles.
 Nest usually built high in a deciduous tree.
 Prefers an open wooded area and can be found in parks and even woodlots.

 |16.5" 41.9cm||31" 78.7cm||1lb.
 453.6g||Accipitridae||Accipiter cooperii|